Twenty years ago, people were worried about typing into a chat box online.

 It's not recommended you go into debt to buy an engagement ring.
 If, however, you choose to do so it's important to know your options.

 The financing options are similar to how you might make any large purchase like furniture or electronics.
 Jewelry stores offer two types of loans – deferred interest and a short term loan with a relatively low APR loan.

 At James Allen, the deferred interest offer is 0% for six months with a $1,000 minimum purchase.
 You don't pay any interest in the first six months and you have six months to pay off the financing.
 If you don't, all that deferred interest will come due on 6 months and a day.
 This is typical of this type of financing and you frequently see this offered with furniture and electronics stores.

 The short-term loan is a 9.90% APR loan for 24 months with a minimum purchase of $2,000.
 You will have to compare this with what you might get from your bank as a personal loan.
 At the time of writing, Discover Personal Loans had rates starting at 6.99% APR up to 24.99% APR but much of that depends on your credit.

 If you want to save a lot of money on a diamond engagement ring, the first step is to educate yourself on how they're graded, how they're priced, and where you can make tradeoffs.At the very least, you can use the free diamond ring designer at James Allen to see what design you might want.
 It'll help you price it, so you have a good frame of reference, and then go to the mall or jewelry store.
 Once you're there, you'll find out just how much those stores mark up jewelry – it will shock you.

 (read our full review of James Allen for more on them)

 Then, once you're ready to buy, come back online because you can save 20-40% off retail prices quoted in a physical store.
+If you don't do this, you'll overpay which is why so many people get so very little when they sell jewelry.
 With all the protections and bonus services in place, it's usually an even better buying experience than in person too.